YHAkimichi/MC_Launcher_lib/README.md

 ```

 ### Note
-This version includes a mention that the library currently works only with cracked vanilla Minecraft.
+This version includes a mention that the library currently works only with cracked Minecraft.

 ### List of support version
 #### Vanilla